OpenDSU/docssite/pages/drafts/How to choose ZKP.md

 * [Annex 1.
 Contributors](#annex-1-contributors)
 <!-- TOC -->

-# Abstract
+# **Abstract**

-# 1. No size fits all: Choosing the right ledger
+# **1. No size fits all: Choosing the right ledger**

 <p style='text-align: justify;'>A Distributed Ledger is not located somewhere abstractly in the cloud, but is under the control of concrete entities.
 These entities provide access to a replica of a ledger via a “gateway” controlled by somebody.
 External customers can access the blockchain through these "gateways".
-From this perspective, we identified three patterns of interaction with distributed ledgers:
+From this perspective, we identified three patterns of interaction with distributed ledgers:</p>

 * CGA (Centralised Gateway Archetype): the clients trust a central gateway;
 * DGA (Decentralised Gateway Archetype): the clients ask multiple gateways and decide who to trust by a form of voting;
-* NGA (NO Gateway Archetype): is based on the DGA plus a communication method between the clients and gateways that prevent any profiling or censorship attempts from the gateway (e.g. TOR).</p>
+* NGA (NO Gateway Archetype): is based on the DGA plus a communication method between the clients and gateways that prevent any profiling or censorship attempts from the gateway (e.g. TOR).

 <p style='text-align: justify;'>In the table above, we provide a crude rating of the previously introduced system archetypes by also exploring the effects that different gateway archetypes have on a variety of performance and security properties.
 We employ a Likert scale for rating purposes, where a value of 1 entails low guarantees regarding a specific property up to a maximum value of 5.
 The scale is relative to the set of options considered here, e.g. we intrinsically assume that BFT DLs are the worst in terms of performance compared to SLs.
 For each of the examined properties, we treat each archetype in a “black box” fashion, i.e. we are concerned with the guarantees regarding a specific property that it provides to the clients interacting with it.
 Cells in the table that have one value imply that it applies to all gateway archetypes for that particular property.
 We model the service provided by each archetype as an abstract state machine, i.e. it is composed of a persistent state and a state transition function.
 We assume a transaction-based interaction pattern among clients and the individual stateful archetypes.
 Clients submit (signed) arbitrary requests (transactions) to the service, which are input to the state transition function, along with the service’s state, and are executed in an atomic fashion.
 Note that the notion of privacy in the examined properties here relates to the service’s ability to monitor network-related traffic and perform correlations to derive information about the attributes of the client (or entity that is issuing the requests in general), i.e. we do not examine privacy regarding the contents of the transaction itself.
 As a general rule of thumb, combinations of centralized (system and gateway) archetypes provide the best possible performance in terms of latency and throughput, as illustrated in the following Diagram.</p>